-Currently not operating until at least January 23rd due to the Ontario lockdown.
 Looking for a unique experience?
 Check out the Peller Estates Icewine Lounge as a part of their Greatest Winery Tour.
-Note that this is an indoor activity but I have confirmed with Peller that they book a maximum of 12 people or 6 households per time slot, whichever comes first.
-Masks are mandatory.
+Note that this is an indoor activity but they also offer a Winter Luxe Lounge on winter weekends for 4-10 guests.
+Pick from a variety of menus and wine, and enjoy their seasonal cocktails!

 When Do You Drink Icewine?